noah071610/noah071610/README.md

 **Hello!** I'm Noah(Jang Hyun Soo), a passionate developer who loves creative development. 💻✨

-I primarily work with React and TypeScript, and enjoy building modern web applications with Next.js.
-I'm passionate about implementing beautiful animations and smooth user experiences, and have a keen interest in cross-platform development using Flutter.

 From frontend to backend, I love the entire process of bringing ideas to life.
 My driving force is learning new technologies and creating innovative solutions. 🚀